raehik/bytepatch/README.md

 # bytepatch
 A Haskell library and CLI tool for patching data in a stream.
-Write **patchscripts** (in-place edits to a file) using a convenient YAML format, and apply them with a safe patching algorithm.
-On the library side, define explicit patches over any type, apply them to pure/impure streams, and write further patch types and streams to extend as you like.
+Write **patchscripts** (in-place edits to a file) using a convenient YAML schema, and apply them with a safe patching algorithm.
+On the library side, define patches of various forms over any type, apply them to pure/impure streams, and write further patch data types and streams to extend as you like.

-bytepatch can handle a few different types of data (see `bytepatch --help`),
-including:
+bytepatch works with many data types:

-  * Binary via pretty hex bytes `00 FF 1234`
+  * read pretty binary `00 FF 1234`, parse to bytes
-  * Binary via text, interpreted as null-terminated UTF-8 strings
+  * read text, interpret as null-terminated UTF-8 string
-  * Binary via ARMv8 Thumb (LE) assembly (more possible, ask raehik)

-bytepatch is most useful when handling byte-representable data, but you can also apply patches of a given type over a stream of the same type -- for example, to patch a textual stream without considering the individual bytes, just the UTF-8 characters.
+  * read assembly, assemble down to machine code

+The schema itself is also configurable:

+  * align: add a value (set in patch file) to each patch offset
+  * compare: bytepatch can check expected data against actual during patching, to assert that you're patching the expected file.
+You can select how this check works: compare equality, or compare hashes
+  * seek type: what the patch offsets mean.
+You'll likely want absolute offsets - but you may also write them as linear offsets, forward from the previous.

+You may also ask bytepatch to *compile* a patchscript, which reads it and then outputs a YAML file with a simplified schema: pre-aligned, compare via hashes, forward seeks.

 The executable is intended as a general tool for making simple binary/ASM editing more manageable.
 Over time, I think it's evolved into an actually useful